-Less Food Loss and Waste, Less Packaging Waste, the National Zero Waste Council’s (NZWC) commissioned report lays to rest the confusion around what best choices to make – and presents a coherent pathway forward for industry and government.
+Less Food Loss and Waste, Less Packaging Waste (Français), the National Zero Waste Council’s (NZWC) commissioned report lays to rest the confusion around what best choices to make – and presents a coherent pathway forward for industry and government.

 This pathway, however, still brings with it questions around implementation.

-This fall, the NZWC and project collaborators are hosting three national forums to help answer these questions.
-These virtual workshops will engage leaders in determining a series of practical next steps to help deliver on waste prevention in both food and packaging.
-Discussions will be tailored to specific geographic locales to facilitate decision making around five key areas of the report’s recommendations:
+In fall 2020, the NZWC and project collaborators hosted three national forums to help answer these questions.
+The virtual workshops engaged leaders in determining a series of practical next steps to help deliver on waste prevention in both food and packaging.
+Discussions were tailored to specific geographic locales to facilitate decision making around five key areas of the report’s recommendations: